-The Build NC Bond Act authorizes the issuance by the State Treasurer of up to \$3 billion bonds for regional and divisional transportation projects contained in the Statewide Transportation Improvement Plan subject to a number of constraints including Council of State approval, cash balances, measured at specific times, that dip below \$1 billion, a recommendation from the Treasurer that the Bonds be issued, an issuance limitation of no more than \$300 million per year and compliance with the limitations contained in the DAAC Study.
+The Build NC Bond Act of 2018 (S.L.
+2018-16) authorizes the issuance by the State Treasurer of up to \$3 billion bonds for regional and divisional transportation projects contained in the Statewide Transportation Improvement Plan subject to a number of constraints including Council of State approval; cash balances, measured at specific times, that dip below \$1 billion; a recommendation from the Treasurer that the Bonds be issued; an issuance limitation of no more than \$300 million per year and compliance with the limitations contained in the DAAC Study.
 The Bonds, authorized as Special Indebtedness, are also subject to the provisions of Chapter 142, Article 9 (the State Capital Facilities Finance Act).
 The authorization expires December 31, 2028.
-The Bonds are to be paid by appropriations from the Highway Trust Fund.
-Although the projections provided to the Department of State Treasurer during the legislative process showed that the first issuance was a number of years away, the Department of Transportation is now requesting the first issuance of \$300 million by June 30, 2019.
-The bonds are limited to a 15-year final maturity.
+The Bonds are to be paid by appropriations from the Highway Trust Fund and are limited to a 15-year final maturity.
+Legislative action (S.L.
+2019-251) directs that the issuance of Build NC Bonds for the 2019-20 fiscal year be increased to \$400 million (from \$300 million) with no amendment to the constraints otherwise contained in the Build NC Bond Act.